lpradopostigo/audio-core/README.md

 # Grass Audio

-A gapless audio player class for node, it uses the bass library as engine.
+A library that allows you to play audio files without gaps and pain.
-**NOTE: this library is on early development**
+**NOTE: this library is on development, some bugs may arise 😱**

 ## Get started

-**NOTE: You will need a c++20 compiler.
+**NOTE: You will need at least a c++20 compiler.
 For now ,available targets are win_x64**

 Install by running